-On January 31, 2008, the company announced that it had started the process of contacting interested parties to become strategic partners in the development of the Panantza - San Carlos Project in southeast Ecuador.
-To assist in this process, Corriente has engaged the advisory services of Citigroup and Canaccord Adams to secure a majority partner for the Panantza - San Carlos Project.
+On January 31, 2008, the company announced that it had started the process of contacting interested parties to become strategic partners in the development of the Panantza-San Carlos Project in southeast Ecuador.
+To assist in this process, Corriente has engaged the advisory services of Citi and Canaccord Adams to secure a majority partner for the Panantza-San Carlos Project.
 With estimated capital costs in the order of US\$1.3 billion, this project is better suited for advancement by a large company having the financial and technical resources required to fast-track its development to production.
 Bringing on a majority partner for Panantza - San Carlos will allow Corriente to maintain its focus on the Mirador Project.

-During the year ended December 31, 2007, the company incurred exploration and development costs of \$1,180,939 (2006 - \$2,478,768) for the Panantza-San Carlos project, including \$258,634 (2006 - \$762,113) in the fourth quarter of 2007.
+During the three-month period ended March 31, 2008, the company incurred exploration and development costs of \$315,295 (2007 - \$370,473) for the Panantza-San Carlos project.
 The company focused its development efforts for the Panantza-San Carlos Project on its community relations programs in the district, review of the status of all exploration-based EIAs and associated audits and the completion of the Preliminary Assessment.